cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/configuration/remote-management.md

 ---
 pcx-content-type: how-to
 title: Remote management
-weight: 3
+weight: 2
 ---

 # Remote management

 If you created a Cloudflare Tunnel from the Zero Trust Dashboard, the tunnel [runs as a service](/cloudflare-one/connections/connect-apps/run-tunnel/as-a-service/) on your OS.
-You can modify the Cloudflare Tunnel service with any of the [command-line options](/cloudflare-one/connections/connect-apps/configuration/arguments/).
+You can modify the Cloudflare Tunnel service with one or more [configuration options](/cloudflare-one/connections/connect-apps/configuration/arguments/).

 ## Linux